MateusJSouza/MateusJSouza/README.md

 I'm a 22 years old developer.
 I like to code and figure it out how to solve problems using tech on my favor.
 My main focus are front-end development, making applications that impact the life of thousands of users.

-I am also a student at [Unijuazeiro](https://unijuazeiro.edu.br/), a university in Juazeiro do Norte, Ceará.
+I am currently a graduate in Information Systems at [Unijuazeiro](https://unijuazeiro.edu.br/), a university in Juazeiro do Norte, Ceará.

 * 🌍  I'm based in Juazeiro do Norte, Brazil
 * ✉️  You can contact me at [mateusjdev@gmail.com](mailto:mateusjdev@gmail.com)